Best 40 Eating Disorder Blogs 2016

 Lindsay Hall went to a rehab for an eating disorder in 2014 when she was 24 years old.
 She knew it then that a proper help and an institution can help her overcome her disorder.
 She went to a rehab and embarked on her journey towards health.
 After having a six-week treatment, Hall now shares her journey with those people who are fighting with such disorders.
 She shares her experience honestly and gives every single detail of the experience.
 She is an amazingly strong woman.

 Follow Lindsey on Facebook

 Debbie Williams is a NLP practitioner and Hypnotherapist specializing in food issues living in the UK.
 She has a great personality and a unique vision of the world.
 Debbie struggled with bulimia for a very a long time.
-She has been depressed, hopeless and loss.
+She has been depressed, hopeless and lost.
 She went to different treatment centers and knows what mental health illness really is.
 Today Debbie has been 15 years recovered from her bulimia.
-“Stopbulimia” is a passionate project of hers where she shares and helps people recover from bulimia.
+“Stopbulimia” is a passion project of hers where she shares and helps people recover from bulimia.

 Follow Debbie @Beat_Bulimia on Twitter

 Shira is in recovery for an eating disorder.
 She blogs about her journey.
 Her writings are a beacon of hope for all those who are struggling with eating disorders.
 She is 24 years old.
 She hasn’t been on a scale for about two years now.
 She wants to create a community where people can share their experiences and struggles -hence the blog.
 The blog entries are for everyone who is tired of watching their bodies in a mirror.
 She wants to help people who want to be comfortable in their bodies by eating right.